 Construction Projects Management – Getting It Right

-With over 35 years’ experience in construction projects management that includes EPC Construction Management, EPCM Project and Construction Management, and now working as a Pipeline Management Consultant I have witnessed first-hand why constructions projects fail including some of the worlds mega projects.
-All too often a major cause is inexperienced and unqualified project management teams.
-Managers at all levels are poorly selected from in-house resources, or through external recruitment and sometimes friend-of-a-friend who are then plunged into the project management maelstrom.
-They lack project management training, decision-making ability and are not able to communicate effectively within a project team environment.
-Team members may have the required technical ability in their particular discipline but that falls well short of the competencies required to manage and successfully deliver projects.
-Included below is a matrix on “causes of project failure,” which is by no means exhaustive as numerous other factors with a disposition to produce failure are not considered - change management, management of change, influences related to value of change, risk management, crisis management, communication, etc. Moreover, the decision-making abilities necessary for adaptation when faced with difficulties.
+With over 45 years of experience in construction project management, including EPC Construction Management, EPCM Project, and Construction Management, and now working as a Pipeline Management Consultant, I have witnessed first-hand why construction projects fail, including some of the world's mega projects.
+Often, a significant cause is inexperienced and unqualified project management teams.
+Managers at all levels are poorly selected from in-house resources or through external recruitment and sometimes friend-of-a-friend who are then plunged into the project management maelstrom.
+They lack project management training and decision-making ability and are not able to communicate effectively within a project team environment.
+Team members may have the required technical ability in their particular discipline, but that falls well short of the competencies required to manage and successfully deliver projects.
+Included below is a matrix on “causes of project failure,” which is by no means exhaustive as numerous other factors with a disposition to produce failure are not considered - change management, management of change, influences related to the value of change, risk management, crisis management, communication, etc. Moreover, decision-making abilities are necessary for adaptation when faced with difficulties.

 Causes of Project Failure